Exploring LLM Agent Designs and Interaction Modalities for Scientific Visualization: Experimental Setup

 \section{Experimental Setup}

-This work evaluates interaction paradigms for LLM-based SciVis agents through a controlled comparison of representative systems operating on shared ParaView workflows.
-Rather than proposing a new architecture, we compare three primary paradigms: {\em domain-specific agents}, {\em computer-use agents}, and {\em general-purpose coding agents}, and additionally analyze the effect of persistent memory in selected agents.
+\hot{We evaluate representative SciVis agent systems through a controlled comparison of different agent designs and interaction strategies operating on shared ParaView workflows.} Rather than proposing a new architecture, we compare three \hot{representative agent configurations}: {\em domain-specific agents}, {\em computer-use agents}, and {\em general-purpose coding agents}, and additionally analyze the effect of persistent memory in selected agents.
 We examine differences in effectiveness, robustness, computational cost, and behavioral patterns.

 Our study evaluates agents on tasks derived from SciVisAgentBench~\cite{ai2026svab}, which provides realistic visualization workflows representative of common ParaView usage.
 All agents are tested under identical task specifications and system environments to enable direct comparison.
 Our experiments focus not only on whether agents complete tasks, but also on how they behave during execution, including their ability to recover from errors, adapt to unexpected states, and maintain consistency across repeated trials.